mesosphere/marathon/docs/articles/deployments.md

    /service
      /play-app
 ```
 Now, a new service `/product/service/rails-app` needs to be deployed.
-To achieve this a user submits service definition to the `/v2/apps` [Rest API](api.md) endpoint:
+To achieve this the user submits the service definition to the `/v2/apps` [Rest API](api.md) endpoint:
 ```
 {
   "id": "/product/service/rails-app",